Danilo1301/GTASA_libModPolicia/README_EN.md

 ## How to install

+1. Download the most recent APK from AML Discord
+2. Download the required libs
-1. Download the **ModPolicia-0.0.0__en.zip** file in [Releases](https://github.com/Danilo1301/GTASA_libModPolicia/releases)
+3. Download the **ModPolicia-0.0.0.zip** file in [Releases](https://github.com/Danilo1301/GTASA_libModPolicia/releases)
-2. Open the folder "1. required libs" and copy the "mods" folder to your game folder (in com.rockstargames.gtasa)
+4. Open the folder "1. required libs" and copy the "mods" folder to your game folder (in com.rockstargames.gtasa)
-3. Open the folder "2. inside game folder", copy the folder "com.rockstargames.gtasa" and paste it where your game folder is located (ex: in Android/data)
+5. Open the folder "2. inside game folder", copy the folder "com.rockstargames.gtasa" and paste it where your game folder is located (ex: in Android/data)
-4. OPTIONAL: Open the folder "optional lib (for audio playing)" and copy the "mods" folder to your "mods" folder (in com.rockstargames.gtasa/mods)
-5. Install the mod textures inside the 'txd.txt' using 'TXD Tool' (Tutorials below)
+6. Install the mod textures and models using 'TXD Tool' e 'GTA IMG Tool' (Tutorials below)

 <h1>How to use</h1>